turna1/GenAI-For-Goods/README.md

 ## Features

 - **Research Papers**: A curated collection of papers and articles pivotal to understanding the intricate layers of Generative AI, especially in the context of complex data generation.
+Sure, here are the links to the papers you mentioned, formatted for a GitHub README file:

 1. [Image Data Augmentation Approaches: A Comprehensive Survey](https://arxiv.org/abs/2301.02830) by Kumar, Teerath et al., 2023
 2. [Text Data Augmentation for Deep Learning](https://journalofbigdata.springeropen.com/articles/10.1186/s40537-021-00492-0), Journal of Big Data, 2021
 3. [A survey of automated data augmentation algorithms for deep learning](https://link.springer.com/article/10.1007/s10115-023-01853-2), Knowledge and Information Systems, 2023